 I am an adjunct professor in Portland State University’s counseling department and so I am unable to work with current or future counseling grad students of PSU.

 I am a neuroscience nerd and love reading, learning, and talking about the brain.

 Services & Fees

-My fees are $100 for individual 50-minute sessions.
+My fees are $115 for individual 50-minute sessions.
 My sliding-scale slots are currently filled.
-I accept credit and debit cards, Venmo, or checks mailed in advance of sessions.
-I require that you notify me at least 24 hours in advance of rescheduling or canceling a session, otherwise you will be charged the full rate.
+I accept credit and debit cards.
+I require that you notify me at least 48 hours in advance of rescheduling or canceling a session, otherwise you will be charged the full rate.

 Relationships/marriage/couples sessions are usually 70-minutes long over online video.
 Meeting weekly, especially at first, is helpful for couples work.
 Our first meeting is a free 30–45-minute consultation to discuss your goals and our working together.
 Our first session is usually spent discussing the history of your relationship and your goals for therapy.
 Sometimes I request to meet with each partner separately for a whole or part of a session.
 “Couples” work does not need to be limited to 2 people in a romantic and/or legal partnership; I can also see people looking to improve their relationships such as parent/child (over the age of 14), best friends, business partners, bandmates, and more.
 Generally, making a commitment to 10 sessions is recommended for deciding how you feel about the process.

 I am not able to accept insurance at this time.
 However, some health insurance companies may reimburse for part or all fees you pay to a Licensed Professional Counselor Intern.
 Upon your request, I can provide you with a receipt that you can submit to your insurance provider.
 See the FAQ on questions to ask your insurance company to determine whether you are eligible for reimbursement.

-Please find my calendar through this scheduling link or contact me to make an appointment for a free 30-minute consultation.
+Please contact me to make an appointment for a free 30-minute consultation.